Kumulos/KumulosSdkCordova/README.md

 The Kumulos SDK can be installed with the following command:
 `cordova plugin add cordova-plugin-kumulos-sdk`

+> N.B.
+The Kumulos Cordova plugin depends on Promises.
+Please ensure you have a [suitable promise polyfill](https://github.com/stefanpenner/es6-promise) available in your app runtime.
+Frameworks such as Ionic usually include a polyfill default.

 # Initialization
 The plugin defines global `window.kumulosSdk` object containing two properties: